 - a.
 Use only the Allowance for Use of Private Motor Vehicle for UoA Business (staff) form to claim an allowance for private motor vehicle use.
-The form must be signed by the supervisor with relevant delegated authority. - b.
-Submit the form to Human Resources within one month of the date of the travel for which an allowance is being claimed. - c.
-Provide a copy of the claim form to the relevant local finance officer for local records.
+The form must be signed by the line manager with relevant delegated authority. - b.
+Submit the form to Human Resources within one month of the date of the travel for which an allowance is being claimed.